 A last will and testament is a document stating a deceased person’s wishes after they’re dead.
 An important part of estate planning, wills contain a legal mandate for how the deceased’s property is to be distributed.
 This includes naming beneficiaries, the people or organizations you want to inherit your property after you die.

 Some beneficiaries will receive specific bequests, and others will receive the residuary estate (remaining assets) divided up as you choose.

 If you’re disappointed with your share of the estate, or if you feel you were wrongly excluded from the will, then you may be able to contest the will.
 Contesting a will means challenging its terms in probate court, usually with the help of a lawyer.

 However, most contentions are not successful.
-If you’re contesting a will, you need to demonstrate that you have standing to do — you can’t just contest a will because you want to.
+You can’t just contest a will because you want to — you need to have a legal basis for your claim.
 And you may only have standing if you’re named in the will already, were named in a previous will of the decedent, or would have been eligible to inherit property had a will not existed.

 In this article:

 To have standing to contest a will, you need to demonstrate that something about how the will was written may be illegal.
 While the distribution of assets may have been unfair, you won’t have standing if the will is ironclad.

 The following people — “interested parties” — have standing to contest the will:

 If you do have standing, you also need a good reason to challenge the will.
 Legal reasons for contesting a will include the following.

 The testator, the person to whom the last will and testament belongs, must be mentally competent when writing out the will.